archfirst/angular-patterns/README.md

 - Install Ruby (required for Sass)
     - on OSX, Ruby comes pre-installed
     - on Windows, use the instructions [here](http://rubyinstaller.org/downloads/)
+- Install Sass
+    - `gem install sass` (on OSX you may need to `sudo` this command)

 ## Quick Start
-Clone this repo and run the content locally
+Clone this repo and run the content locally:
 ```bash
 $ npm install
 $ bower install
 $ gulp serve-dev
 ```
+- `npm install` will install the required node libraries under `node_modules`.
+- `bower install` will install the required client-side libraries under `bower_components`.

-This `serve-dev` task is designed for an efficient development process.
-As you make changes to the code, the browser will update to reflect your changes immediately.
+- `gulp serve-dev` will serve up the Angular application in a browser window.
+It is designed for an efficient development process.
+As you make changes to the code, the browser will update to reflect the changes immediately.

 When you are ready to build the application for production, run the following command:
 ```bash